Vixeliz/bevy_tileset_integration/README.md

 ![tileset-example](repo/tileset-example.png)

+### WARNING THIS IS UNFINISHED NOT ALL PROMISED FEATURES MAY BE DONE A !
+WILL BE NEXT TO UNFINISHED

 ### Features
 * Easy api for setting tiles from a tilename.
-* Opinionated tile_storage that helps with serialization and abstraction
+* Opinionated tile_storage that helps with serialization(!) and abstraction
-* Supports all features from bevy_tileset(animation, auto-tiling, variants)
+* Supports all(!) features from bevy_tileset(animation, auto-tiling(!), variants(!))
-* Flexibility use chunks for your storage type or use a wrapper that acts like a fixed map!
+* Flexibility use chunks for your storage type or use a wrapper that acts like a fixed map(!)!

 ### Getting Started
 1. Todo